canmet-energy/btap_batch/README.md

 ### Commercial Building Geometries
 BTAP comes with the standard geometries built-in commercial building spacetype geometric models.
 The are based on the U.S. DOE reference building archetypes, but gutted of everything except the geometry and space type information.
 You can find a list of the buildings [here](./docs/BtapBuildingGeometryLibrary.md)
-You can also create your own buildings using the OpenStudio Sketchup Plug-in included in the OpenStudio Installation.
+You can also create your own buildings using the OpenStudio SketchUp Plug-in included in the OpenStudio Installation.
 Other tools support conversion to an openstudio model including Revit, and eQuest.
 More information on creating your model is kept [here](todo)

 ### Costed Cities Supported.
 We use a third party resource to cost aspects of the models that BTAP generates.
 The cities that are supported are listed [here](./docs/CostingSupportedCities.md).